 Summary

 Vladimir Putin is a paradox.
 In the early years of his presidency, he appeared to commit himself to friendship with the West, suggesting Russia could join the European Union or even NATO.
 But the Putin of those years is now unrecognisable, an autocratic nationalist dedicated to repression at home and anti-Western militarism.
 So, what happened?
 Was he lying from the start?
-Or, if he was he sincere, what was it that made him change his mind?
+Or, if was he sincere, what was it that made him change his mind?
 Martin Sixsmith examines these questions in the context of Russia’s history and asks if the West must shoulder some of the blame.